 \section{Simulating carbon NMR signals in adamantane}

-Since the $\ce{^{13}C}$-spins are rare, their dynamics is completely dominated by the interaction with the proton spins.
+Since the $\ce{^{13}C}$-spins are rare, their dynamics are completely dominated by the interaction with the proton spins.
 The latter occur in much higher numbers and their gyromagnetic ratio is larger so that we can safely neglect any back action from the carbon spins onto the proton spins.
-In this case, a substitution of the proton field in \cref{eqn:carbondyn} by a Gaussian mean-field is very justified.
+In this case, a substitution of the proton field in \cref{eqn:carbondyn} by a Gaussian mean field is very justified.
 This leads to a simple spin-noise model according to the Hamiltonian